 The main reason why this road trip should land on your personal bucket list is that the Transfăgărășan road offers amazing landscape views and a dose of adrenaline while climbing the mountains on the road.
 When you enter the valley at the foot of the mountains, the narrow route starts to climb in a form of crazy serpentines.
 The higher you drive, the more excited you feel.

-This trip requires from you, pretty experienced driving skills, since you will have to defeat almost 180° turns and pass by the touristic buses which try to do the same.
+This trip requires you, pretty experienced driving skills since you will have to defeat almost 180° turns and pass by the tourist buses which try to do the same.
 But when you eventually reach one of the safe viewpoints where you can stop the car, you will know that the journey was worth it.